hftf/roirpt/jeff-phrasing/README2.md

 > [!NOTE]
 > Main-verb <samp>have</samp> can rarely take do-support (e.g. <samp>have you no shame</samp>),
-but this is archaic in most English dialects.
+but this is archaic in most English dialects, so is not supported.

 ### Extra word